 So as a Product Manager, what can you do to address these challenges?
 In a nutshell, you need to be the source of alignment between everybody involved.
 You need to have a deep understanding of all of your users and be a communication hub between every team within your company.

-BTW, in my online certificate program, The IoT Product Manager, I teach a specific method for identifying and prioritizing users and their needs.
+Note: If you want to accelerate your learning, in my online program, The IoT Product Manager, you’ll learn a step-by-step framework for identifying and prioritizing users and their needs across the IoT Technology Stack.

 The Bottom Line